How I Learned to Love This Lamb Recipe (and Make It Foolproof)

 - Yields: This recipe makes about 10-12 slices (as shown in pictures), which is ideal for serving 6 adults (~2 slices per person and about ¾ lb per serving).

 - *Use a thermometer: As it is with any large cut of meat like this, the best way to check doneness is by using a probe thermometer or an instant-read thermometer.
-If you have a probe thermometer, you can insert it into the meat before placing it in the oven and set it to your desired temperature.
-Alternatively, you can use a meat thermometer to check doneness.
+If you have a probe thermometer, insert it into the meat before placing it in the oven, then set it to your desired temperature.

 - Make ahead: You can season, roll, and tie the lamb a day in advance and store it in the fridge in an airtight container.
 Be sure to remove it from the refrigerator a couple of hours before roasting.

-- Storage and reheating: Bring leftover lamb to room temperature, transfer to an airtight container, and store in the fridge for up to 4 days.
-Warm them up in a low heat (300 F) oven for 10 minutes or until warmed.
+- Storage and reheating: Bring leftover lamb to room temperature, transfer to an airtight container, and refrigerate for up to 4 days.
+Warm them in a low heat (275°F to 300°F) oven for 10 minutes, or until warmed.

 Nutrition information is automatically calculated, so should only be used as an approximation.